Filippo Gragnani

 Filippo Gragnani (3 September 1768 – 28 July 1820) was an Italian guitarist and composer.

 Gragnani was born in Livorno, the son of Antonio Gragnani.
-Coming from a family of notable luthiers and musicians, he studied music in his home town with Giulio Maria Lucchesi, first studying the violin then later devoting himself to the guitar, becoming known as a virtuoso performer.
+From a family of notable luthiers and musicians, Gragnani studied music in his home town with Giulio Maria Lucchesi.
+He began with the violin but later devoted himself to the guitar, becoming known as a virtuoso performer.